 Last night I attended the talk by Tony Dawson – sponsored by the Ivel Rotary Club – on the theme of Shefford’s welcome to refugees from 1939 to the present day.
 We first had a welcome from Our Mayor Ken Pollard who explained that the evening was to celebrate Shefford’s support for the kinderstransport from continental Europe in 1939 and to welcome present day refugees from Afghanistan.
 This was followed by an illustrated talk by Tony Dawson of the Shefford History Group which led us through the arrival and welcome experience from the perspective of refugees and hosts.

-Saturday at the Community Festival sees Greenline Medical Services doing demonstrations at their forecourt on Clifton Road – look out for the ambulances!
 I will also be in action myself from 9.30 to give a free Tai Chi class on Digswell Field adjacent to the STMA – meanwhile the Bowls club will be holding their yearly finals and the four churches in town will run their Church Trail for people to discover their differences and similarities.

 My particular favorite event is the Shefford Art Exhibition at the Community Hall which we attend every year and where we have in the past purchased occasional pictures – so thank you to our local artists for the opportunity to see your work.